 Forced hyper-efficiency is the technique I use to optimize the time I spend working so that I can spend the rest of my time creating the life that I love.

 The way I do it is simple: I limit the amount of time I let myself work every week.
-For me and most of my clients, that means a 3- to 4-day work week, max.
+For me and some of my clients, that means a 3- to 4-day work week, max.
 If you’re not ready for that yet, you can start smaller by shaving off a few hours every week until you get to the schedule you want.
 I promise you, once you start getting your time back and seeing how well this works, you’ll realize you only need 3 or 4 days to get done what used to take you 5 or 6.

 You see, there’s something called Parkinson’s Law that states that the amount of time you give yourself to complete a project is the amount of time you’ll take to do it.
-So if you give yourself a month to do something, you’ll find a way to fill up that whole month (with mostly ineffective actions and procrastination, I might add).
+So, if you give yourself a month to do something, you’ll find a way to fill up that whole month (with mostly ineffective actions and procrastination, I might add).
 If you give yourself a day for that same project, you’ll find a way to get it done in a day.

 How?
 When we know we have less time, we cut out everything that isn’t important to the task at hand.
 We figure out how to utilize efficiency hacks like delegating, automation, and (of course) the Pareto principle’s 20% rule we talked about earlier.
 And the crazy part is, not dragging out a project almost always results in a higher-quality outcome.